 Cynanchum africanum is sometimes in Afrikaans called bobbejaantou (baboon rope).
-But the plant normally grows rambling stems of only about 60 cm in length, spreading horizontally over available supports.
+The plant normally grows rambling stems of only about 60 cm in length, spreading horizontally over available supports.
 No self-respecting baboon in his or her right mind would ever go climbing, using these flimsy stems to get anywhere!

 Cynanchum is a widespread genus of about 100 mainly coastal climber species found in many parts of the world.
 The fynbos area has six of them.